Blog · Review Essay · Last reviewed June 16, 2026

 The book is large because the argument is large.
 Zuboff is not writing a narrow privacy complaint or a simple anti-technology polemic.
 She is trying to name a political economy: a way of extracting value from human experience, transforming it into data, using that data to predict conduct, and selling predictive capacity to customers who want influence over what people will do next.

 That makes the book especially relevant now.
 AI systems are often discussed as models, assistants, agents, companions, or infrastructure.
 Zuboff forces a prior question: what business model surrounds the model, and what kind of power does that business model reward?
+A model trained or deployed inside a capture economy does not merely answer questions.
+It inherits the incentives of the data pipeline, advertising stack, cloud platform, recommender, broker, and product team around it.

 The Core Thesis

 In this account, the most important asset is not a factory, a warehouse, or a fleet.
 It is privileged access to behavioral data and the computational systems that turn that data into prediction.
-The company that knows more about the population than the population knows about the company gains a structural advantage over users, regulators, competitors, and democratic institutions.
+The company that knows more about the population than the population knows about the company gains a structural advantage over users, regulators, competitors, public agencies, workers, and democratic institutions.

 Behavioral Surplus